cs3157/recitations/B-Makefiles/makefiles.md

 `myadd.o` is built for us!

+### Step 1

+Now, let's also write the rule for building `main.o`.
+Since `main.c` also `#include`s `myadd.h`, we should also specify that as a dependency:

+    main.o: main.c myadd.h
+        gcc -g -Wall -c main.c

+Now, what happens when you type `make` will depend on _where_ you've written this rule.
+If `make` is given no arguments, it will just build the first target that is explicitly specified in the `Makefile`.
+In the demo, we've written the `main.o` rule above the `myadd.o` rule, so if you type `make` now, you should see only `main.o` building.

+We can still build targets that aren't the default (top) target.
+If we wanted to explicitly tell Make to build `myadd.o`, we can run `make myadd.o`.

 ## Jae's myadd Makefile ##

 Take Jae's Makefile piece by piece.
 It can be found in this git repository as